The Centre for Human Psychopharmacology conducts world-leading research embracing:

 Matthew Pase has been awarded a four year NHMRC Sydney Sax Overseas Public Health Fellowship.
 He will work across Boston University and the Framingham Heart Study, Harvard Medical School and Swinburne.

-Curcumin: A spice extract that improves fatigue
+Curcumin: A spice extract that reduces fatigue

 A new study from the Centre for Human Psychopharmacology has found a spice extract improves fatigue and memory in the older population.